Francesco Ingoli: Early life

-Born in Ravenna, Italy, Ingoli learned a number of languages, including Arabic, and graduated from the University of Padua in civil and canon law in 1601, he entered the order of Theatines and studied astronomy, writing an essay on stars in 1604 and another on comets in 1607.
-In 1606 he entered the service of Cardinal Bonifazio Caetani (1567-1617) who was the papal legate in Romagna, following him to Rome when the Cardinal was appointed to the Congregation of the Index.
-In Rome he attended the Accademia dei Lincei founded by Federico Cesi.
+Born in Ravenna, Italy, Ingoli learned a number of languages, including Arabic, and graduated from the University of Padua in civil and canon law in 1601.
+He entered the order of Theatines and studied astronomy, writing an essay on stars in 1604 and another on comets in 1607.
+In 1606, he entered the service of Cardinal Bonifazio Caetani (1567-1617), who was the papal legate in Romagna, following him to Rome when the Cardinal was appointed to the Congregation of the Index.
+In Rome, he attended the Accademia dei Lincei, founded by Federico Cesi.
 On Caetani's death in 1617, he was taken into the service of Cardinal Orazio Lancelloti.

 Dispute with Galileo

 His name is particularly linked to the controversy over the Copernican system.
-He used a combination of theological and scientific arguments to support the astronomical theory of Tycho Brahe (see Tychonic System) over that of Copernicus.
+He used a combination of theological and scientific arguments to support the astronomical theory of Tycho Brahe over that of Copernicus.
 Galileo Galilei was one of those who disagreed with him on this matter.
-Ingoli sent Galileo a letter in January 1616 that listed eighteen scientific and four theological objections to Copernicanism, but suggested Galileo answer mainly the scientific ones.
+Ingoli sent Galileo a letter in January 1616 that listed eighteen scientific and four theological objections to Copernicanism, but suggested that Galileo answer mainly the scientific ones.
 According to Maurice Finocchiaro, Ingoli had probably been commissioned by the Inquisition to write an expert opinion on the controversy, and this letter provided the "chief direct basis" for the Inquisition's actions against the Copernican system in February and March 1616.
-It is likely that Ingoli wrote his letter in January 1616; in March, the Congregation of the Index issued its decree against Copernicanism and on 10 May Ingoli was appointed consultant to the Congregation.
+It is likely that Ingoli wrote his letter in January 1616; in March, the Congregation of the Index issued its decree against Copernicanism and on 10 May, Ingoli was appointed consultant to the Congregation.
 A full English translation of Ingoli's essay to Galileo was published in 2015.

 The eighteen scientific objections that Ingoli listed were: